 Commission, recording and production

-After a wobbly start with the Dutch offshore 'pirate' station, Radio Veronica (still on the air in 2019, although now respectably land-based), I am proud to have then become the youngest-ever BBC network radio announcer & newsreader at 22 years old (and that's still the case, as far as I know).
-Sadly, it was a very nervous debut in October 1974, breaking the news of the Guildford pub bombing horror to the national BBC Radio 1 & 2 audience.
-I later worked at the BBC in Manchester and Birmingham on news and currents affars programmes.
+After a wobbly start in 1970 with the Dutch offshore 'pirate' station, Radio Veronica, I then became the youngest-ever BBC network radio announcer & newsreader at 22 years old (and that's still a record as far as I know).
+And it was a very nervous and sad debut in October 1974, when I had to break the news of the Guildford pub bombing horror to the national BBC Radio 1 & 2 audience.
+I later worked again on news and current affairs programmes for the BBC in Manchester and Birmingham.

 During the mid-'80s, I moved to Italy to set-up my own pioneering 'border-blaster' station, LBC Music Radio.
-It broadcast from an Italian mountain-top overlooking the Swiss city of Lugano (at that time, Switzerland had no commercial radio of its own).
-In less than a year, it became the most-listened-to station in the area.
+It broadcast from an Italian mountain-top overlooking the Swiss city of Lugano.
+In less than a year, it became the most-listened-to station in the area and was later sold to an Italian network.

-Returning to the UK, I worked on great stations like Rock FM and The Superstation, before ending up at Sheffield's Hallam FM.
+Returning to the UK, I worked on great stations like Rock FM and The Superstation and Sheffield's Hallam FM.
 It was there that I started the 'XS' show, recording live sessions and gigs with Brit-pop and indie favourites Travis, Pulp, Richard Hawley's Longpips, The Dandy Warhols, Feeder, Idlewild, Catatonia, Morcheeba, Cornershop, Alabama 3, and many more.

 warm, authoritative, professional.